RobertoLangarica/quasar-app-extension-api-wrapper/README.md

 * **onProgress:Function(progress:Number)**-> Is an optional callback that receives progress between [0-1], the progress is computed with the next formula: _(request-completed / total-amount-of-request-in-the-bulkCall)_

 ### Request Configuration
-A configuration object for each request (with precedence over any global configuration) with the next scheme:
+A configuration object for each request, which have precedence over any global configuration (so it is a way to override any global configuration for special scenarios) It has the next scheme:
 ```javascript
 {
 // Relative or absolute path for the call.
 Always needed except for when a path was already passed as an argument